ianmorgan/ianmorgan.github.io/index.md

 worried about, would like to more about, or just been really annoyed by.

+* [Useful Stuff](https://ianmorgan.github.io/useful-stuff) - a little micro site where I keep track of the useful little articles, blogs links and so on that I come across.
 * [Doc Store](https://ianmorgan.github.io/doc-store/) - trying things out with Kotlin and GraphQL to unify a some common concepts in a single service
 * [Event Store](https://ianmorgan.github.io/event-store/) - a bare bones event store to support basic event sourcing concepts